pansila/v2ray_heroku/README.md

 ## v2ray configuration
 Please find v2ray config files in the repo. `config.json.server` is used by heroku app, `config.json.client` is for your v2ray client, please modify it to suit your case.

+## Security and Privacy
+1. All stuffs here are open sourced, you can check them line by line.
+2. V2ray is downloaded from the its offical github release page.
+3. You can check the SHA digest of the images in the [building results](https://github.com/pansila/v2ray_heroku/actions) and the docker image digest in the [docker hub](https://hub.docker.com/r/pansila/v2ray_heroku/tags) (Digest changes even with the same building stuffs for different docker image buildings).
+4. You can further check the building steps of a docker image in the docker hub.
+5. If you are still not convinced, you can fork the repositary, build the image by yourself and deploy it.